fioprotocol/fips/fip-4.md

 ```
 {
    "status": "Ok",
-   "fee_collected": "0"
+   "fee_collected": 0
 }
 ```
 ## Fees
-a new fee will be created remove_pub_addresses, type 1, 600000000 SUF, this is bundled, bundle counter will be decremented 1 for each call.
+A new fee will be created remove_pub_addresses, type 1, 600000000 SUF, this is bundled, bundle counter will be decremented 1 for each call.

 ## Rationale
 Custom end points were put in place to make interaction with FIO Protocol easier for developers by hiding the complexity of EOSIO tools.
 Enhancing the functionality is done for the same reason.
 Advanced tools such as *get_table* remains unchanged.